-This section provides information on patients achalasia.
-Treatment options including balloon dilatation and surgery (laparoscopic Heller’s cardiomyotomy) are discussed.
-Other treatment options such as Botox injections or revisional surgery are possible.
+Treatments for patients with acalasia include balloon dilatation and surgery (laparoscopic Heller’s cardiomyotomy).
+Other options such as Botox injections or revisional surgery are possible.

 What is Achalasia?